 Case study 1: Working Family Payment (WFP)

-This is an example showing how income is assessed for Working Family Payment up to March 2018
+This is an example showing how income is assessed for Working Family Payment (rates from 29 March 2018)

 Mary has three children.
 Her youngest child is five years old.
 She is getting a One-Parent Family Payment (OFP) and was recently offered work part-time.
 If she takes the job, she will work three days each week and earn €300.
 Mary wants to take the job as all of her children are now in school but she knows her One-Parent Family Payment will be affected.

 Would Mary be better off financially if she takes the job offer?
 She has

 lived in her home for 20 years and has a small mortgage.
 She gets a weekly

 maintenance payment of €80 for her mortgage costs which does not affect her

 One-Parent Family Payment.
 Her 18-year-old daughter is a student and has a